hex55/fireprog/README.md

 ## Compilation on Linux

-To compile on Linux, run:
+To compile on Linux, install *libusb* and *libftdi* first and then run *make*:

+	sudo pacman -S libusb libftdi
 	make clean
 	make

 The resulting ELF binary "fireprog" will be linked with libusb and libftdi.

 ## Cross-compilation on Linux for Windows